 A tick bite can turn a pleasant walk in the woods or an afternoon in the garden into a cause for concern.
 But being bitten by a tick isn’t a reason for immediate panic.
-Tick-borne illnesses such as Lyme disease can be treated effectively if caught early.
-Doctors in the Yale Medicine Emergency Medicine Department treat hundreds of patients each year for tick-borne illnesses, with excellent results.
+Tick-borne illnesses such as Lyme disease can be treated effectively.

 How do you know that you’ve been bitten by a tick?

-What are some examples of illnesses caused by ticks?
+What are some examples of illnesses transmitted by ticks?

 There are several tick-borne diseases that range in severity and symptoms.

-Lyme disease is caused by the bacterium Borrelia burgdorferi and is transmitted to humans through the bite of infected black-legged ticks.
+Lyme disease is caused by the bacterium Borrelia burgdorferi and is transmitted to humans through the bite of infected blacklegged ticks (also known as deer ticks).

-Rocky Mountain spotted fever, or RMSF, is a potentially fatal tick-borne disease that can be transmitted by the American dog tick, Rocky Mountain wood tick and brown dog tick.
+Rocky Mountain spotted fever is a potentially fatal tick-borne bacterial disease that can be transmitted by the American dog tick, the Rocky Mountain wood tick, and the brown dog tick.

 Does a tick bite cause immediate danger?

 Once a tick attaches to an individual, it starts feeding—and may stay attached for days.
 Then, it falls off when it’s full.

 The period of time a tick needs to transmit an infection varies depending on the infectious agent.
 Powassan virus may be transmitted very quickly.
 To transmit Borrelia burgdorferi, an infected deer tick needs to feed for at least 36 or even 48 hours before the risk of transmission becomes substantial.
 Studies have found that about 75% of people who recognize a deer tick bite remove the tick in 48 hours or less.